iExecBlockchainComputing/katacoda-scenario/ffmpeg/step1.md

 * a smart contract that interfaces your iExec Dapp from Ethereum to the offchain app.

-You will deploy those 2 parts in this tutorial, the Factorial off-chain app in the iExec network and the dapp smart contract in ethereum testnet.
+You will deploy those 2 parts in this tutorial, the ffmepg off-chain app in the iExec network and the dapp smart contract in ethereum testnet.

+A new directory iexec-init have been created.
+Let's rename it for our need :

+`mv iexec-init iexec-ffmpeg`{{execute}}

 Go into the created directory:

-`cd iexec-factorial`{{execute}}
+`cd iexec-ffmpeg`{{execute}}

+# Named your project

+In iexec.js, The field name must be the same for  :
+  - the name of your dapp smart contract in the contract directory.
+  - the name of your binary in apps 'Ffmpeg'

+  We choose the following name : Ffmpeg.
+Rename MyContract to Ffmpeg in iexec.js :

+  `sed -i "s/.*name:.*/name:'Ffmpeg',/g" iexec.js`{{execute}}

+# Renamed your smart contract

+  Rename the contract file MyContract.sol to Ffmpeg.sol

+  `mv contracts/MyContract.sol  contracts/Ffmpeg.sol`{{execute}}

+  Rename the contract  MyContract to Ffmpeg in Ffmpeg.sol

+  `sed -i "s/MyContract/Ffmpeg/g" contracts/Ffmpeg.sol`{{execute}}
+  `sed -i "s/init/ffmpeg/g" contracts/Ffmpeg.sol`{{execute}}

+# Prepare your binary